-These pinch points in the justice system require collaboration between justice services and children's services, as noted earlier in this chapter; this is essential to ensure that engagement with families (especially parents) informs any discussion regarding conditions which may be attached to bail, or bail supervision, as an alternative measure.
-Engaging effectively with families should be at the core of all work with children across any system in which they find themselves, especially where they are at risk of having their liberty deprived.

-The following 3 steps may be helpful to support effective family engagement within the context of children in conflict with the law:
+These pinch points in the justice system require collaboration between justice services and children's services.
+This is essential to ensure that engagement with families (especially parents) inform any discussion regarding conditions which may be attached to bail, bail supervision or other court conditions.
+Engaging effectively with families should be at the core of all work with children and young people across any system in which they find themselves, especially where they are at risk of having their liberty deprived.
+The following three steps may be helpful to support effective family engagement within the context of children in conflict with the law:

-- 1. Use a broad definition of family that includes all adults with a commitment to the child's well-being. - 2.
-Give families a meaningful voice in framing and overseeing the child's plan, irrespective of the system the plan is developed within. - 3.
-Build a family-centric culture across the justice system in relation to children.
+- Use a broad definition of family that includes all adults with a commitment to the child's well-being. - Give families a meaningful voice in framing and overseeing the child's plan, irrespective of the system the plan is developed within. - Build a family-centric culture across the justice system in relation to children.